tmfset/er-301-custom-units/README.md

 # er-301-custom-units
-Some Custom Units for the ER-301
+Some custom units for the ER-301.
+ATM these are all WIP and should not be used.